North Marion SkillsUSA squad tastes success - NewsBreak

 Other members who received recognition or participated in the Oregon contests (no advancement opportunity) were:

-Also competing for North Marion's program were Le Medina and David Snow, Mobile Robotics; Joshua Williamson, Carpentry; and Mason Malensek, Welding-SMAW.
+Also competing for North Marion's program were Le Medina & David Snow, Mobile Robotics; Joshua Williamson, Carpentry; and Mason Malensek, Welding-SMAW.

 Co-advisors Sherie Moran and JR Rogers both noted their pride in all of their contestants, with or without the medals and ribbons.